-Periods of workers’ or accident compensation or similar payments in respect of employment can also count as work.
+Periods of workers’ or accident compensation or similar payments related to employment can also count as work.

-Periods of unpaid leave or voluntary work cannot be included as work for the work test.
+Activities that can’t be included as work for the work test include:

 Self employed parents

-You may still meet the work test if you are self employed.
+You may still meet the work test if you’re self employed.

-You can include your hours of work, even if the business is not generating any income, providing you are undertaking the work for financial reward or gain.
+You can include your hours of work, even if the business doesn’t generate any income, provided you’re undertaking the work for financial reward or gain.

 - providing goods and services for hire or reward